Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 Jesse brings out Mike’s rough mercy.

-Mike sees Jesse’s chaos, but he also sees his heart.
-Unlike Walter, Jesse still has guilt that can wound him.
-He has not fully converted harm into self-mythology.
+Mike sees his chaos, but he also sees his conscience.
+Unlike Walter, Jesse can still be wounded by guilt.
 Mike responds to that.
-Their working relationship gives Jesse a structure Walter never offers without manipulation.
+He gives Jesse structure without demanding worship.

 Walter White: The Ego Mike Cannot Control